Du Wei (footballer): Club career

-Returning to Shanghai, Du continued to command a regular starting place within the team and eventually became the team's captain by the 2008 league season, however after a disappointing 2009 campaign where the club finished in fifth place, the club were willing to listen for offers on him.
+Returning to Shenhua, Du continued to command a regular starting place within the team and eventually became the team's captain by the 2008 league season, however after a disappointing 2009 campaign where the club finished in fifth place, the club were willing to listen for offers on him.
 After a protracted transfer period, he joined top-tier side Hangzhou Greentown on 10 March 2010 where he continued wearing the shirt number 5 for the following season.
 He was also named as the club's captain and was partnered with his previous teammate Ng Wai Chiu.
 He helped guide the club to their best ever league position of fourth and a chance to play in the AFC Champions League for the first time.
 Leading Hangzhou to their first ever AFC Champions League campaign, he played in five games as they were knocked out in the group stages; however, this was to prove to be the highlight of his career with them as the club couldn't improve upon their previous season league campaign and finished in eighth.

 On 3 July 2012, Du was allowed to transfer to fellow top-tier side Shandong Luneng.
 On 7 July 2012, he was immediately placed within the team and made his debut for the club in a 3–1 win against Guizhou Renhe where he also scored his first goal for the club.

 On 15 February 2015, he signed a two-year contract with China League One side Hebei China Fortune.

 On 27 June 2017, he joined Guizhou Hengfeng Zhicheng on loan.
 He made a permanent transfer to Guizhou Hengfeng on 26 February 2018.

 International career

 Du captained the Chinese under-20 national team and lead them into the 2001 FIFA World Youth Championship in Argentina where they were knocked out in the last sixteen by Argentina.
-His performance within the tournament saw him win the Asian Young Footballer of the Year award and he then rapidly rose through the Chinese youth teams to graduate into the senior Chinese national football team when he made his debut against Trinidad and Tobago in a friendly on 5 August 2001 in a game that China won 3–0.
+His performance within the tournament saw him win the Asian Young Footballer of the Year award and he then rapidly rose through the Chinese youth teams to graduate into the senior China national team when he made his debut against Trinidad and Tobago in a friendly on 5 August 2001 in a game that China won 3–0.
 This led to several further games and despite his lack of experience he was called up into the squad that played at the 2002 FIFA World Cup.
 Due to injury, he was dropped from the national team in the 2004 AFC Asian Cup that reached the final where Arie Haan preferred to play Zheng Zhi in defence.
 Du was able to regain his position within the national team after the tournament and was recalled for the 2007 AFC Asian Cup squad.
 When Gao Hongbo became the new manager of the national team, he chose Du as his captain and he led China to win the 2010 East Asian Football Championship.